 "Good."

 Good?
-Why listen to this cindered man?
+Why listen to this Cindered Man?
 And why, above everything else, was she doing what he asked?

 She opened her eyes and looked into the pinpricks of dying fire.
 Their unnatural command faded until human eyes, absent of their eerie glow, stared back.
 Her conviction waned, turning into self destruction.
 If my fear is his discomfort, I'll give him my nightmares.
 The thought was braver than the reality.
 A truth she found as she untethered her distress.
 Shallow, animalistic fears hungered at the chance to swarm.
 The scars from repeated pain and the starvation that clawed upon waking from vulnerable sleep.
 But those superficial facts of life fell flat amongst the day’s events.
 Genuine fear came from the unknown.
 Things that held disregard for any understandable causality.
 The mind-melting digs that beckoned her to a deceitful home, the rotting hands which lurked in the Abysm shadows and the smell of charred demise that wafted through the dry air.
 She welcomed them past years of entrenched mental defense, nothing more than an instinctual metaphysical callus.

 "Ah.
 Clever girl.
 Poor choice of words on my part.
 But what's that now?"